 - 1/2 pound Chorizo cooked, crumbled and patted dry with paper towel

 (OPTION: want a healthier chorizo?
-Click to try this version here that I figured out myself using a few different recipes to make all the flavors work right)
+Click to try this version here that I adapted others’ recipes to make all the flavors work right)

 - 1/2 Pineapple cut into small thin chunks